Forest County Potawatomi Community - 2010 Project

 |Project Status:||See project status|

 The Forest County Potawatomi Community (FCPC) will implement energy efficiency improvements in revitalizing its historic Milwaukee inner-city trust property.
 The trust property is the former Concordia College campus and contains several historic buildings.
-Specifically, the tribe would like to install significant energy efficient fixtures and components as part of its renovation of Wundar Hall; a 34,000-square-foot building that was constructed in 1925 and is listed on the National Registry of Historic Places.
-The project will result in energy savings of more than 50% once Wundar Hall is renovated and fully operational.
+Specifically, the tribe would like to install significant energy efficient fixtures and components as part of its renovation of Wunder Hall; a 34,000-square-foot building that was constructed in 1925 and is listed on the National Registry of Historic Places.
+The project will result in energy savings of more than 50% once Wunder Hall is renovated and fully operational.

 This historic building will have the building envelope updated (replacement of windows, replacement of entry doors, repair of clay tile, installation of rigid insulation/dry wall, installation of blown-in insulation for the roof, and repair of exterior masonry); the HVAC system removed and optimized (demo/removal of existing HVAC system, finalizing of engineering plan, securing and approval of city permit, system testing and balancing); a plumbing system installed (demo/replacement of existing system and piping, installation of new domestic and fire-protection water service); new energy-efficient water heater and associated equipment installed; all electrical systems upgraded and rewired to meet current code standards; and new HVAC and other high efficiency mechanical equipment wired and installed.

 The FCPC is a federally recognized Indian tribe located in northern Wisconsin and organized under a constitution adopted June 5, 1982, and approved by the Secretary of Interior on July 14, 1982.
 The buildings on the Concordia Trust Property are and will continue to be solely owned by the tribe.
-The tribe has worked with a team of consultants and contractors to assist it in developing energy efficient measures to incorporate into the renovation of Wundar Hall.
-Wundar Hall is one of several buildings on the Concordia Trust Property, and its renovation is designed to act as a catalyst to further renovation of the Concordia Trust Property and the neighborhood.
+The tribe has worked with a team of consultants and contractors to assist it in developing energy efficient measures to incorporate into the renovation of Wunder Hall.
+Wunder Hall is one of several buildings on the Concordia Trust Property, and its renovation is designed to act as a catalyst to further renovation of the Concordia Trust Property and the neighborhood.

 The tribe is engaged in redeveloping its architecturally significant but neglected Concordia Trust Property located on the near west side of Milwaukee, which was taken into trust for the Tribe by the United States on July 10, 1990.
 The City of Milwaukee has identified redevelopment of the Concordia Campus as a "Catalytic Project" for revitalizing the near west side.
 The ultimate goal of the tribe is to redevelop the Concordia Trust Property to meet the needs of both the Indian community in the Milwaukee area and the Milwaukee community as a whole.
 The tribe envisions a revitalized, mixed-use campus of community services, education, and economic development, providing services to the substantial Indian community and jobs to the neighborhood.
 To complete this effort the tribe is planning considerable investment of its resources.